manwar/theweeklychallenge/content/blog/docker-secret.md

 <br>

-In order to create container in `swarm` mode so that we can use the secrets, we have to create the stack as below:
+To create a container in `Swarm` mode and use the secrets, we need to create the stack as follows:

 <br>